Visit in February 2024

 • They also want farmer’s loan.
 The idea seems to be that 20K cedis (£1200) in total would be lent to 10 farmers for a period of 3 months to a year, and they would repay it at harvest time, possibly with some interest.
 The same money would then be lent to another goup of 10 farmers, and so on, in perpetuity.
 I like the idea, but I wonder how it can be managed.

 • Education support.
 The community sends 10 students to SHS each year.
-Can TG fund the prospectus for some of them?
+Can Turbo Ghana fund the prospectus for some of them?

 Apprenticeship scheme (1)